hashan-7/MedScript-HTR-AI/README.md

-# MedScript HTR - AI Prescription Digitizer 🏥💊
+y# MedScript HTR - AI Prescription Digitizer 🏥💊

 MedScript HTR is an AI-powered system designed to digitize handwritten medical prescriptions.
 It uses **Local Deep Learning (PaddleOCR)** to recognize text and a custom **Fuzzy Logic Algorithm** to verify drug names against a pharmacy database.